 - When in doubt, always ask the nearest Embassy/Consulate near you.
 They can answer your questions better as it really varies.
 For example, the consulate of Argentina in Rio de Janeiro didn’t grant me an Argentine visa but in Montevideo, they did.
 Each consulate has its different rules and requirements so you better check it with them.

 - Don’t take no for an answer.
 Remember, the Schengen visa is the only visa that you can’t apply for outside your home country.
 Other than that, you can apply for a visa for any country everywhere.
 They will always say you can’t but be tenacious about it and say it’s possible.
 Because it really is.

 - Relax and answer all questions truthfully.
 You are traveling long-term and you don’t want to overstay in one country, right?

 - The consequences of overstaying in a country: you will be fined or worst, you will be banned.
-As a long-term traveler, you don’t want to have these records because it will cut your dream of traveling the world.
+As a long-term traveler, you don’t want to have these records because they will cut your dream of traveling the world.

-- In the event that you fall in love with a place and decided to stay longer, I would understand.
+- In the event that you fall in love with a place and decide to stay longer, I would understand.
 It happened to me when I first came to Tel Aviv.
 8 months later, I am still here.
 I am not a resident here but what I do is still follow the normal tourist visa requirements.
 If I am granted 90 days, I have to leave.
 I can always go back.
 I’ve done it four times already since August 2016!